mehmetalinya/DECOMP__Ninja/README.md

   About this Repo:

-      This repo contains no game asset data in order to compile your own version of the game for emulation use you are required to have your own ".XBE" file from your own copy of ninjs gaiden black.
+      This repo contains no game asset data in order to compile your own version of the game for emulation use you are required to have your own ".XBE" file from your own copy of ninja gaiden black.

   How to Compile this Project: